arolle/basex-docu/README.md

 `xq/config.xqm` if desired, e.g. change temp directory.

 Then run `./makedocu.sh` to convert BaseX documentation from web to DocBook and PDF.
+The same can be achieved by running the BaseX command script `makedocu.bxs`.
 The conversion is done in 12 steps, as described in `meta/wiki2doc.pdf`.
 A wiki article named `Table of Contents` defines the ordering of the pages (see `xq/config.xqm`).

 If the software was run once, another run will update files.
 That is, images are kept and content of wiki pages gets replaced from web.

+For the external Java processes there is memory of 1024 MB assigned.
+Change these (if necessary) in step 5 and 11.

 Files in Project
 ----------------